 The next morning the Housemother gathered blankets and pillows and piled them in the Gazebo next to the garden.
 “You should get outside and enjoy the Spring, my Love.”
 She had said and pulled the reluctant Princess outside into the daylight.

 Charlotte squinted at the brightness of the light.
 Her pale skin betrayed the fact that she hadn’t left the Hunting Lodge all Winter.
-But she followed the Housemother into the Garden and was grateful for the effort she had made to make everything so pretty.
+But she followed the Housemother into the Garden and was grateful for the effort she had made to make everything so pretty and perfect.
 She had even put flowers around the Gazebo.

 “I also brought you some of your favorite books to read,” the Housemother said, pointing to a small satchel hanging from the Gazebo’s post.
 “You can read and take a nap, or even just walk in the Gardens.”
 She pointed out, hoping that something would improve the Princess’s mood.